bweatherson/demons/latest-export.md

 By sameness of cases, I mean claims that two particular decisions should get (in some sense), the same choice.
 Here is a familiar example from a non-Demonic decision problem.
 Chooser has a ticket to today's cricket match, and is deciding whether to go.
 Chooser enjoys watching cricket, but does not enjoy sitting around in the stands waiting for the rain to clear, and there is a good chance of rain.
 What should Chooser do?
 Well, we haven't said nearly enough to settle that, so let's ask something more precise.
 What more do we need to know to know what Chooser should do?
 We do need to know how much Chooser likes watching cricket, dislikes sitting around in the rain, will have to pay to get to the ground and how likely rain is.
 But we don't need to know how much Chooser paid for the ticket.
 That's a sunk cost.
 If we settle all the forward looking parameters (likelihood of rain, utility of going under different scenarios, etc), then changing the backwards looking ones (how much Chooser paid) doesn't make a difference.
 If it would be rational to stay home given all those parameters and having paid $10 for the ticket, it would be rational to stay home given all those parameters and having paid $100 for the ticket.
 Even in hard cases, and if the weather is bad enough Chooser may have a very hard choice here, we often have clear enough knowledge that some differences do not in fact make a difference.

 And by cases I mean claims about what Chooser should do in a particular vignette.
 These are the main form of evidence that get used in philosophical decision theory.
-We (the theorists) are told that Chooser faces a problem like the following choice between $A$ and $B$, with a Demon predicting the choice and the payout dependent on the actions of the two of them.
+We (the theorists) are told that Chooser faces a problem like the one in \@ref(tab:basic-stag), with a Demon predicting the choice and the payout dependent on the actions of the two of them.

 ```{r, basic-stag, cache=TRUE}
 basic_stag <- tribble(